European-XFEL/Karabo/doc/library/guiServer.rst

 **Message types IN (send from the client to the server):**

-[2.20.0]_ *escalate*
+[2.20.0]_ *beginTemporarySession*
-escalationToken (string)
+temporarySessionToken (string)
-version (string) (GUI Client version) levelBeforeEscalation (int - matching a karabo::util::Schema::AccessLevel value)
+version (string) (GUI Client version) levelBeforeTemporarySession (int - matching a karabo::util::Schema::AccessLevel value)

-* Message a GUI client sends to request an Access Level escalation to the GUI Server.
-The GUI Client sends this message after it has already authenticated the user requesting the escalation.
+* Message a GUI client sends to request a temporary session the GUI Server.
+The GUI Client sends this message after it has already authenticated the user requesting the temporary session.
-* The *escalationToken* is a one-time token that the GUI Server will validate and authorize with the help of the Karabo Auth Server.
+* The *temporarySessionToken* is a one-time token that the GUI Server will validate and authorize with the help of the Karabo Auth Server.
-* The *levelBeforeEscalation* is the access level the escalating GUI Client had at the time it requested the escalation.
-It will be sent back by the GUI Server when the deescalation happens (either by expiration or upon a request from the GUI client).
+* The *levelBeforeTemporarySession* is the access level the GUI Client had at the time it requested the begining of the temporary session.
+It will be sent back by the GUI Server when the temporary session ends (either by expiration or upon a request from the GUI client).
-* The GUI Server will send an *onEscalate* message later to the requesting GUI client with the results for the escalation request.
+* The GUI Server will send an *onBeginTemporarySession* message later to the requesting GUI client with the results for the begin temporary session request.

-[2.20.0]_ *deescalate*
+[2.20.0]_ *endTemporarySession*
-escalationToken (string)
+temporarySessionToken (string)
 version (string) (GUI Client version)

-* Message a GUI client sends to request an Access Level deescalation to the GUI Server.
+* Message a GUI client sends to request the GUI Server to end a temporary session.
-* The *escalationToken* must match the token sent with the corresponding *escalate* request.
+* The *temporarySessionToken* must match the token sent with the corresponding *beginTemporarySession* request.
-* The GUI Server will send an *onDeescalate* message later to the requesting GUI client with the results of the deescalation request.
+* The GUI Server will send an *onEndTemporarySession* message later to the requesting GUI client with the results of the end temporary session request.

 *login*
 [depr_2.16.0]_ username (string)